 On 30 September 2016 the Australian Government implemented new funding arrangements for research block grants for universities.
 As part of this the department committed to further consultation with the sector on definitions and detailed implementation arrangements.

 The Higher Education Infrastructure Working Group (HEIWG) was established to examine how universities support their teaching and research infrastructure requirements. ...

 The (HERP) scheme supports activities to foster understanding of the importance of, and/or promote research and scholarship in, science, social science or humanities in Australia.
 The HERP scheme is established under the Higher Education Support Act 2003.

 The Australian Government supports national collaborative research infrastructure that enables Australian researchers to deliver lasting returns to the Australian community.

 A highly skilled research workforce is vital to Australia’s future prosperity.
-The Minister for Education and Training has commissioned the Australian Council of Learned Academies (ACOLA) to undertake a review of Australia’s research training system.
+The Government commissioned the Australian Council of Learned Academies (ACOLA) to undertake a review of Australia’s research training system.

 On 7 July 2015, the then Minister for Education and Training, the Hon Christopher Pyne MP appointed Dr Ian Watt AO to conduct a review of research policy and funding arrangements (the review).
 The review was given the task of developing options to strengthen Australia’s research system and...